panther-labs/pounce/README.md

 There is a plan to gradually migrate those away and to focus on the performance of the actual lib.

-As it stands, it utilizes `styled-components@5.x.x` internally, so if you are using a CSS-in-JS library in your project, it would be recommended to utilize the same library at a similar major version in order to not have two separate versions of a CSS-in-JS library in your project
+As it stands, it utilizes the latest `@emotion/xxx @ 10.x.x` internally, so if you are using a CSS-in-JS library in your project, it would be recommended to utilize the same library at a similar major version in order to not have two separate versions of a CSS-in-JS library in your project